mtasior/ExoMaxPublic/README.md

 ### Build The Rover Software
 Build the Artifact and use `copyToRover.sh` in order to clean unused certificates and copy the jar to the Raspberry.

+### Servo configuration
+Currently there is no automated process to configure the servos but this is rather straight forward.
+You just need to know what servo is connected to which pin.
+In `ServoController.kt` the servos are configured as constants. they are named after their position on the rover. `frd` is front right drive, `mls` is middle left steering and so on.
+There is always a drive servo as well as a steering servo.
+When there is no camera attached to your rover, just ignore the camera servos.

 ### Setup the Rover Software and make it start up on system boot.